Interpolation can hurt robust generalization even when there is no noise: Linear regression -- additional insights

-We only consider consistent adversarial training in the main text since inconsistent perturbations prevent interpolation even when $d>n$, that is, $\empriskrobunreg(\theta)=0$ is unattainable for any $\eps > 0$.
+Thus, we can see that adversarial training with inconsistent perturbations prevents interpolation even when $d>n$, that is, $\empriskrobunreg(\theta)=0$ is unattainable for any $\eps > 0$.
 Nevertheless, we note that optimizing the reformulated robust square loss is equivalent to $\ell_2$-regularized linear regression with $\lambda = \epstrain^2$ and an additional term involving both the weight norm and absolute prediction residuals.
 We can observe this effect in Figure~4 of~\cite{Javanmard20a} where larger $\epstrain$ yield similar effects to larger ridge penalties $\lambda$.